-- There are designated Blue Badge parking spaces in the main car park although these spaces are limited.
+There are designated Blue Badge parking spaces in the main car park although these spaces are limited and subject to availability.

-- We have two powered mobility vehicles available for hire.
+We have a powered mobility vehicle (Tramper) available for hire.
 Please call the main office on 01643 821314 to book for before visiting for either a morning or afternoon slot.

 Accessible toilets are located by the shop and ticket office.
 We currently don't have accessible toilets at the castle.